 The lower the stress test rate, the higher the loan amount you can secure since banks will assess your ability to borrow more comfortably.
 If you’re looking to qualify for a larger loan, feel free to contact us, and we can help you find out which banks offer this more favourable assessment rate.

-You would likely qualify for the loan since this is within the 55% cap.
-If the total exceeds 55%, you would need to reduce your loan amount or income obligations to meet the threshold.
+If the total exceeds 55%, you would need to reduce your loan amount or pay down existing obligations to meet the threshold.

 Understanding LTV (Loan-to-Value Ratio)